SUNSI BAY

 NEW OCEAN SIDE PLANTED TERRACES AND STEPS

-The Constructed Wetland planters in the property face towards the north-east promontory across Sunsi Bay, where the only type of Evergreen Woodland plant community can be admired.
-The native palm groves of teyer or tyre palm (Coccothrinax alta) are probably the only naturally occurring woodlands in the USVI.
-Most of the other communities classified as woodlands have been caused by human impacts such as agriculture and land clearing.
+The constructed wetland planters overlook the northeast promontory across Sunsi Bay, where the island’s only example of evergreen woodland can be seen.
+This rare community is composed of native groves of teyer, or tyre palm (Coccothrinax alta), considered the only naturally occurring woodlands in the U.S. Virgin Islands—most other areas classified as woodland are the result of human disturbance such as agriculture and land clearing.

-Coccothrinax alta palms usually comprise about 75% of the open canopy cover of this woodland community and grow in cliffs from sea level to an altitude of about 300 meters.
-Mature palms range from 2 to 15 meters and can be found in various stages of growth.
-They are endemic to the Virgin Islands and Puerto Rico, and are able to grow both in moist and dry conditions
+Coccothrinax alta palms typically make up about 75% of the open canopy in this woodland community, thriving on cliffs from sea level up to 300 meters in elevation.
+Endemic to the Virgin Islands and Puerto Rico, they are found in all stages of growth, reaching heights of 2 to 15 meters, and are uniquely adapted to both moist and dry conditions.

 CONSTRUCTED WETLAND